Norbyte/ositools/APIDocs.md

 | MaxCharges | Integer | |
 | Charges | Integer | |

+In addition, any attribute from the [AttributeFlags enumeration](#attributeflags) can be retrieved.

 ## Permanent Boosts
 Permanent Boosts are stat bonuses or stat reductions that are applied to an item.
 They are permanent, i.e. are stored in the savegame.